 While taking a few creative writing classes this fall I spoke with a few writers, those who are also writing books or have already completed one.
 One Instructor told me it took him 8 years to get their first one out, another said five!
 I freaked out, in my mind I don’t want to take that long, in a way I can’t.
 But then I know I want to do it right, and I still have a lot of learning (editing) to do.

-Part of my drive is also stemming from the need for it to be over, not the process of writing- that has been an adventure and I’ve gained and continue to grow from it; but really the need of wanting the story to be done…letting the actual story go.
-The weight of my characters in my mind seem to be getting heavier, especially when at times it can be difficult to find a way out of the maze I’m creating.
+Part of my drive is also stemming from the need for it to be over, not the process of writing- that has been an adventure and I’ve gained and continue to grow from it.
+Its the need for the story to be done.. need to let it go.
+You see, the story I’m writing is very personal for me.
+For more reasons than one, the weight of my characters in my mind seem to be getting heavier, especially when at times it can be difficult to find a way out of the maze I’m creating.

 I often wonder if its wrong for a writer to feel that way, wanting the story to be over.
 My guess, it’s a natural one, one that I suspect other writers at times feel.
 I also realize this feeling comes from being too close to the story and dwelling on it even on the days that I attempt to give myself respite from it.
 For example, on one of those ‘days off’, I spent some time surfing online listening to new music- this is when I ran into the video below.
 I was so moved, at first I cried, then I watched it again, then again… then I started feverishly writing.
 I made changes, emphasized things I knew I wanted to show but felt weren’t clear…… all inspired by the images I was seeing and music I was hearing.